colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/README.md

     *   When your feature or bug fix is complete and you've tested it, submit a Pull Request (PR) on GitHub.
     *   Another developer (or an AI assistant like me) will review your code.
 Once it's approved, your changes will be merged into the main project.

 Our detailed coding style guide and rules for naming branches are located in `Docs/CodeStyle.md`.
-(If this file doesn't exist yet, these guidelines will be added there soon.)

 ---